General QuestionsHow did the WEGO Health Activist Awards get started? What are the WEGO Health Activist Awards?

 We feature each judge on our blog, and give them shout outs on all of our social channels!

 Winners & PrizesWho can win a WEGO Health Activist Award?

 Anyone who focuses on health online!
 They can be in any health focus or condition, on any platform, in any location.
 If they advocate for health, they can win.What does the winner get?

 Winners will be publically announced during our ceremonies in March and each winner will receive special Health Activist Awards business cards signifying them as the winner of this year's program, a donation to their Health Activist, a feature on WEGO Health's blog and social channels, special access to WEGO Health opportunities throughout the year - including chances to speak at or attend conferences.How do I win?
 And how will I know if I am the winner?

-The WEGO Health Activist Awards will be accepting nominations through the end of 2014 (December 31st, 2014) after which we will start the judging phase of our program.
+The WEGO Health Activist Awards will be accepting nominations through the first week of September (September 9th, 2016).
+After which we will start the judging phase of our program.
 We'll be pulling together judging panels comprised of your fellow Health Activists, industry leaders, and a few WEGO Health Staff.
 These panels will review all of our nominations, select finalists, and then review each of the finalists, scoring them on their social contributions, their fit for the award, and their engagement with their community.
 These scores are tallied across the judging panel and the winner is selected based on those scores.
-We'll notify each of the finalists in early February and all of our winners in March.
-Winners will be publically announced during mid-late March in a public and social ceremony.Do I have to have thousands of followers/readers/blogposts/etc. to win?
+We'll notify each of the finalists in early November and all of our winners in December.
+Winners will be publically announced early December in a public and social ceremony.Do I have to have thousands of followers/readers/blogposts/etc. to win?